orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 The wildcards, as usual with Form Funner, can specify a form's application and form names.
 Here, the process is available to all forms in all apps because of the `*.*` wildcard.

-The inline value, staring in this example with `require-uploads`, actuallydescribes the process.
+The inline value, staring in this example with `require-uploads`, actually describes the process.
 It follows a DSL (domain-specific language) described in more details below.
 The process DSL supports:

 - actions with or without parameters
 - combinators to handle success and failure